Professor John Scott - Chief Editor, International Journal for Crime, Justice and Social Democracy

 - Social control, with a focus on public health regulations

-- The social construction and governance of sexual deviance, with a focus on sex work
+- The social construction and governance of sexual deviance, with a focus on sex work and technology

 - Masculinity and violence